j2thex/ummawellness/README.md

-# Ummawellness
+# Ummawellness 🌿✨

-A holistic wellness website built with Jekyll, focusing on mindfulness, sustainable living, and holistic health practices.
+A modern, responsive wellness and retreat website built with **Jekyll** - featuring beautiful retreat layouts with left-side hero images and right-side content, perfect for wellness businesses and retreat organizers.

 ## About